JBakamovic/yavide/README.markdown

 # Introduction
-Aim of this open-source project is to develop a fully-fledged IDE based on popular Vim editor reusing all of its features.
-Its powerful plugin engine will be used as an entry point towards the implementation of features normally found in other development environments and hopefully more.
+This open-source project is about making a fully-fledged and modern IDE built on top of popular Vim editor.
+Already existing numerous features found in Vim editor along with its powerful plugin engine will be used to carry out the features which can be found in more popular and mainstream IDEs.
+In contrast, this IDE will additionally put focus on some specific requirements not being addressed by any other IDE.

+## One to rule them all
+Has it ever occurred to you to participate in a project(s) encompassing multiple platforms and/or technologies where each of them would impose a requirement for specific development toolsets, such as different IDEs, toolchains, debuggers, build systems etc.?
+If it has, then you will know how valuable would be to have a single and open-source product which could be utilized for whole such development.
+Why?
+There are numerous reasons behind it but development targeting various platforms is usually done in very specialized, and very often commercial, IDEs which:
+* mostly put focus on development for a particular platform
+* do not support development for any other platform or provide a very limited support
+* contain only a subset of features usually found in more advanced and mainstream IDEs
+* are not easily extensible by the community
+* are proprietary
+* etc.

+Having a standard and unified product would mitigate the aforementioned problems, but will also make you not to unnecessary waste your precious time by constantly re-learning the same tools.
+This is a pretty much common scenario if you are performing in dynamic work environment
-Main goal will be to build an unified interface which will provide a common environment to develop code no matter what platform is targeted for.
+(i.e. short-term projects).
+So, one of the main goals of this project will be to build a single toolset which will provide an integrated environment to develop code no matter what platform is targeted for, such as:
-I.e.:
 * `bare-metal`,
 * `RTOS`,
 * `embedded-Linux`,
 * `Android`,
-* `desktop`,
-* etc.

-Development for such platforms is usually done in very specialized IDEs which:
-* mostly put focus on development for a particular platform
-* do not support development for any other platform
-* contain only a subset of features usually found in more advanced and mainstream IDEs
-* are not that easily extensible
-* are not free
-* etc.

-Not to mention that it gets pretty annoying to get used to a completely new environment each time your projects require you to develop code for a different platform.
-This is a pretty common scenario if you work in dynamic environments.
+* `desktop Linux, OS X, Windows, ...`

+## Large-scale software
 Moreover, there is yet to be seen an IDE which can cope with a code base as large and as complex as Android.
-No IDE which has been set to that challenge recently was able to handle it.
-Usually, an IDE would crash at the very beginning during the source code import operation.
+This is what you definitely want to have if you do Android platform development.
+No IDE which has been set to that challenge was able to handle it.
+Be it Eclipse, Qt Creator or Codelite, each one of them would crash on a 64-bit Intel-i5 @2.5GHz machine with 12GB of RAM.
+Crash would always occur during the very basic operation: creating a new project and importing an existing Android source code.
+In either case, RAM would be eventually eaten up, probably by background source code indexing services, resulting in an application and/or system freeze.
+This IDE will not get you into such problems.

+## Mixed programming languages software
-What about projects (i.e. Android) containing source code written in multiple programming languages?
-IDEs present on the market usually provide support to import the source code of only a single programming language.
-This has a consequence of making the source code indexing service ignore all of the source code written in other programming languages and thus making impossible to use IDE features such as `find symbol references` or `go to definition` to navigate through those parts of code.
-For example, one could easily imagine a project which features a middleware written in Java and all other platform-specific or performance-wise stuff written in some of the native programming languages such as C or C++.
-If one is employed in developing code for the whole stack, it would be very limiting to have IDE features working only for the source code type which has been selected during the import and/or project creation.
-This is an issue which has been already addressed by this IDE.
+And what about projects such as Android containing source code written in multiple programming languages?
+IDEs present on the market, or at least those that I am aware of, are usually able to handle single programming language per project.
+This in turn has a consequence of making the source code indexing service ignore all of the source code written in other programming languages and thus making impossible to utilize a whole lot of IDE features on such code (i.e. `find symbol references`, `go to definition`, `auto-complete` and alike).
+To give you an example, one could easily imagine a project which features a middleware written in Java and all other platform-specific or performance-wise stuff written in some of the native programming languages such as C or C++.
+If one is employed in developing code for the whole stack, it would be very limiting to have IDE features working only for the subset of programming languages used in the project.
+This is a very important issue which has been genuinely addressed by this IDE.

+## Good software design principles
-Besides multi-platform support, this IDE will also provide a complete development environment which will incorporate all elements of good software design including the integration of:
+Besides the aforementioned points, this IDE will also provide a complete development environment which will incorporate a programmers toolkit which provides more seamless way to design better software.
+For example, it will integrate tools for:
-* test automation frameworks,
-* code documenting tools,
+* source code static analysis,
-* static analysis tools
+* unit-testing,
+* source code management systems,
+* docs generation

+## Open-source at its finest
+One may ask themselves is it really possible and realistic task to build a full-blown IDE in a reasonable time by a single developer?
+Thanks to the huge amount of open-source software which can be re-used and perfectly fitted into the IDE features, I think there is no space for doubt.
+Let me list just some of the open-source software this IDE relies on: `Vim`, `GNU GCC`, `Clang`, `GDB`, `LLDB`, `GNU Make`, `ctags`, `cscope`, `gtags`, `cppcheck`, `clang-analyzer`, `Git`, etc. Having in mind that open-source became a main driver in nowadays technology advances, this list will only get bigger and better.

 # Features
 * Bundled and tweaked for C/C++ development
+  * With plans to add support for Python & Java
-* Project management
+* Project management & Project explorer
-  * Multiple project workspaces support
+  * Featuring seamless project handling
-  * Various project types (`Generic`, `C`, `C++`, `Mixed`) support
-* Project explorer
-  * Tree-view support
 * Class browser
-  * Provides an overview of symbols defined in current file
-  * i.e. macro, variable, function, struct, method, class, namespace, etc.
+  * Featuring an overview of symbols defined in current unit (i.e. macro, struct, class, method, namespace, etc.)
 * Source code auto-completion
-  * Utilizes `clang` engine
+  * Featuring real C/C++ compiler back-end to ensure total correctness
 * Source code navigation
-  * Open file under the cursor
-  * Switch between header & implementation files
-  * Go to declaration, go to definition
-  * Find all references to the given symbol
-  * Find all functions calling the given function
-  * Find all functions called by the given function
-  * Find all files that include the given filename
+  * Featuring a fully automated tag generation system running in background to ensure the best UI experience
 * Source code static analysis
-  * `cppcheck` support
-  * `Clang Static Analyzer` support to be added
+  * Featuring variety of tools to strengthen your code even more
+* Source code management client integration
+  * Featuring integration of `Git` client (and more to follow)
-* Build tools integration
+* Build tools
-  * `GNU make` support
-* SCM client integration
+  * Featuring integration of `make` (and more to follow)
-  * `git` support along with the side-column showing modifications in real-time
-* Powerful search utilities
-  * Search dialog
-  * Search & replace dialog
-  * `grep` in interactive mode
-    * Enables easy navigation through the results
-* Miscellaneous editor features
+* Many more miscellaneous features like:
+  * Syntax highlighting
   * Highlight all occurrences
   * Parenthesis auto-complete
-  * Context-aware text auto-complete
+  * Context-aware ordinary text auto-complete
   * Multiple-selection editing support
   * Code snippets
+  * `grep` support
-* Bash shell integration
+  * `bash` shell integration
-* Support for various color schemes
+  * Color schemes support
-* Plugin manager

 # Requirements